HybirdCorp/creme_crm/README.md

 ### Recommendations:

 It's recommended to use a database engine which supports transactions :
- - PostGreSQL is probably the best choice for data-bases with 100,000+ entities.
+ - PostGreSQL is probably the best choice for databases with 100,000+ entities.
- - SQLite support is principally done for developers, but it remains a solution for small data-bases (eg: a use as mono-user app with the server running of your computer).
+ - SQLite support is principally done for developers, but it remains a solution for small databases (e.g. a use as mono-user app with the server running of your computer).

 You probably should use 'virtualenv' (for an upgrade from Creme 2.2, you should create a new virtual env, in order to keep the old one working).